MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/index.md

 [Azure identity protection](https://docs.microsoft.com/azure/active-directory/identity-protection/) includes several default policies that can help your organization manage responses to suspicious user actions. *User risk* is the probability that a user identity is compromised. *Sign-in risk* is the probability that a sign-in request isn't coming from the user.
 Azure AD calculates sign-in risk scores based on the probability of the sign-in request originating from the actual user, based on behavioral analytics.

 [Risk detection](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-risk-events) in Azure AD uses adaptive machine learning algorithms and heuristics to detect suspicious actions related to your user accounts.
 Each detected suspicious action is stored in a record called a *risk detection*.
-User and sign-in risk probability are calculated using this data.
-Data is further enhanced with Microsoft's internal and external threat intelligence sources and signals.
+User and sign-in risk probability are calculated using this data, enhanced with Microsoft's internal and external threat intelligence sources and signals.
 [Risk detections APIs](https://docs.microsoft.com/azure/active-directory/identity-protection/howto-identity-protection-graph-api) in the Microsoft Graph API expose information about risky users and sign-ins.

 [Real-time remediation](https://docs.microsoft.com/azure/active-directory/identity-protection/howto-identity-protection-remediate-unblock) allows users to self-remediate and unblock themselves by using SSPR and MFA when risk is detected.

 ### Logging

 Azure AD [audit reports](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-audit-logs) provide traceability of changes made in Azure, and risky sign-in and security logs.
-You can filter and search the log data based on parameters including service, category, activity, and status.
+You can filter and search the log data based on several parameters, including service, category, activity, and status.

 You can route Azure AD sign-in and [activity logs](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-activity-logs-azure-monitor) to endpoints like [Azure Monitor](https://azure.microsoft.com/services/monitor/), Azure Blob Storage, [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-onboard), or [third-party SIEM solutions](https://docs.microsoft.com/azure/azure-monitor/platform/stream-monitoring-data-event-hubs) like [ArcSight](https://docs.microsoft.com/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-arcsight), [Splunk](https://docs.microsoft.com/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-splunk), and [SumoLogic](https://docs.microsoft.com/azure/active-directory/reports-monitoring/howto-integrate-activity-logs-with-sumologic).